 Southern New Hampshire University (SNHU) has a long reputation as a military-friendly institution.
 Established in 1932, SNHU is home to an extensive catalog of online graduate programs from accounting to sports management.

-SNHU offers a tuition discount of up to 30 percent for active-duty, National Guard, and spouses of active-duty service members.
+SNHU offers a tuition discount of up to 30% for active-duty, National Guard, and spouses of active-duty service members.
 Online learners also have access to United States Department of Veteran Affairs education benefits, the Post-9/11 G.I.
 Bill and the Yellow Ribbon Program.
 (Scroll down to learn more about some of these programs.)

 Prospective online graduate students must hold a bachelor’s degree from an accredited institution.
 Whether a student is on active duty or is a veteran, SNHU works with applicants to ensure that they receive all available benefits.